 What’s it like to spend 23 hours a day in a cell measuring 6x9 feet for days, weeks, months or even years?
 '6x9' is the Guardian's first virtual reality experience, which places you inside a US solitary confinement prison cell and tells the story of the psychological damage that can ensue from isolation.

 As the Fair's Guest Emerging Curator Marina Gluckman will curate a small section of the Fair, showcasing work by talented New York artists, featuring Chelsea Cater, Cayman Robson, and Keiran Brennan Hinton.

 Marina Gluckman is the founder and director of 6BASE, a rotating artist’s studio and exhibition program in the South Bronx dedicated to providing a platform for artists, both local and international, to realize and show their work.
 In addition to overseeing 6BASE, she co-curated People Who Work Here (2016) at David Zwirner in New York, where she has worked in the research and exhibitions department since 2012.
 She also helped organize OPEN16: Feargal Cunningham (2016) at FRONT art space in New York.
 Gluckman received her B.A. in Art History and Architectural Studies from Connecticut College in New London.
 She also studied modern and contemporary Spanish art in Madrid and worked at the Fundación Gala Salvador Dalí in Figueres.
 Gluckman was born and raised in New York.

-Enjoy refreshing craft beers and delicious beer cocktails created by the masters at Sixpoint Brewery, plus a variety of delicious wine by supplied by Red Hook Winery.
+Enjoy refreshing craft beers and beer cocktails created by the masters at Sixpoint Brewery, plus a variety of delicious wine by supplied by Red Hook Winery.